-It’s not far to the first stop on your bike tour, Casa Milà, which is just 700m away.
+It’s not far to the first stop on your Gaudí tour of Barcelona, Casa Milà, which is just 700m away.
 It’s easy to see why this building has been nicknamed La Pedrera, or the “quarry house”.
 Although sombre in colour, its curvaceous lines are highly typical of Catalan Modernism.

 2. Casa Battló

 It’s just a short 500m further down the wide boulevard of Passeig de Gràcia to Casa Battló, or the “dragon house”.
 It’s fun to try and spot the dragon motifs scattered over the building’s exterior.
 I found it quite difficult!
 And be warned – the stretch of bike path outside this house is one of the most dangerous in Barcelona, due to the overspill of spectators taking photos!

 3. Palau Güell (optional)

 At this point, it’s optional to head a further 2.3km into the historic centre of Barcelona to Palau Güell.
 Most of the bike riding will be along the busy La Rambla.
 However, considering that you’re liking to walk along this stretch on foot at some point during your visit to Barcelona, it’s probably better to visit this property then.
 Doing so will save a sizeable 4.6km off the total distance of this bike tour.